-If you want to add custom pictures to video projects, for example, you don't need to look any further than your browser.
-In this article, I’ll explain how to add pictures to a video using a free website called Kapwing.
+If you want to add custom pictures to video projects, look no further than your browser.
+In this article, I’ll explain how to add pictures to a video using a free video editor called Kapwing.
 You don’t need any video editing expertise to begin overlaying pictures with this browser-based tool – here is everything you need to know:

 - Upload Video

 - Size and position

 Step 1: Upload Video